ruuda/blog/posts/ai-alignment-starter-pack.md

    The talk is still very relevant, and 8 years later it’s a great illustration of how quickly AI capabilities are evolving.
+ * In [this 2023 podcast][bankless] Eliezer explains
+   why he believes that AGI will not be aligned by default, and why that is a risk to humanity.

 [stanford-talk]:  https://www.youtube.com/watch?v=EUjc1WuyPT8
 [where-to-start]: https://intelligence.org/2016/12/28/ai-alignment-why-its-hard-and-where-to-start/